Among elements paramount for a photographer, is a blogging platform. Without one, the photographer’s portfolio site is

 Photographers might not always choose to communicate with their photographs.
 A blog gives that perfect platform for the photographer to express, inform and keep his audiences updated and engrossed.
 As such, the blog should be unique and specific, with relevant, capturing content, a blog name that appeals and relates to the character of the photographer or his photographs.

-Starting and maintaining a blog can definitely be rewarding, and not just in the financial sense.
+Starting a blog can definitely be rewarding, and not just in the financial sense.
 To be successful you need a large audience so here’s what you can do:

 1. Find Your Niche

 Focus your blog on a unique aspect of photography or camera and make sure your subject is one that you’re both passionate about and feel you could write aplenty on.
 Remember, there are already established websites competing for the same readers and those that are repetitive, run out of vogue soon.
 Among the recommendations, measure your interest:

 - How many books you own on the topic

 - If there’s already an audience for your topic, and